ergogen/ergogen/roadmap.md

 ### Minor

 - Support "direct" anchors, as in, recognize num arrays and parse them as x/y/r
-- Add full anchor support to individual points (via `adjust`, probably)
+- Add `origin` to zone-wide and global rotation in points
 - Handle unnecessary (but seemingly consistent, so easy to confuse) `key` subfield of row-level overrides
 - Allow footprints to access raw array/object fields from points with templating
 - Include raw kicad footprint integrations